 - Students enrolling in the following courses: English Composition I; college level math; developmental reading, writing, and math; ESL; all courses with numbers beginning with zero; and all other courses with entrance level skills requirements.
 Please refer to the course description to determine if an assessment is required for a particular course.

-All developmental reading, writing, math and ESL course placements are valid for one year from the date of assessment.
+All developmental math, reading and writing, and ESL course placements are valid for one year from the date of assessment.

-College level placements in reading, writing and math are valid for three years from the date of assessment.
+All college level placements in math, reading and writing are valid for three years from the date of assessment.

-- All students planning to enroll in Spring, 2015 classes or beyond should submit their final high school transcript as part of the application process.
+- All students planning to enroll in Spring, 2015 classes or beyond should submit their final high school transcript to Enrollment Express Services as part of the application process.

 - High School GPAs will be accepted for 3 years from the date of graduation.

 - The Accuplacer test can place students at a higher level than the GPA placement.
-Therefore, it is in their best interest to take the test.
+Therefore, it is in a student’s best interest to take the math assessment test.

-- Only transcripts that are calculated on a scale of 4.0 will be used for this pilot.
+- Only transcripts that are calculated on a scale of 4.0 will be used.
 All others will be required to take Accuplacer.

 - Anyone who falls outside of the 2014 graduation criteria, does not have a GPA noted on the transcript or does not provide a transcript will be required to take the Accuplacer math test for placement.